Singa-codes/Youtube_Like_count_Prediction./README.md

 # Youtube_Like_count_Prediction
-Here, I would like  to predict the likes of an video.
+Here, I would like  to predict the likes of a youtude video.